isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-hard-soil/index.md

 layout: post
 ---

-[Breaking new ground](https://pestpolicy.com/best-tiller-for-breaking-new-ground/) or tilling hard soil in your garden requires the right tools to make your work easier and perfect.
+[Breaking new ground](https://pestpolicy.com/best-tiller-for-breaking-new-ground/)or tilling hard soil in your garden requires the right tools to make your work easier and perfect.

 Thats where a powered tiller comes in.
-Though therere plenty of powered [tillers](https://pestpolicy.com/best-rear-tine-tiller/), not all of them will work on hard soils.
-So, which the best [tiller](https://pestpolicy.com/best-tiller-for-breaking-new-ground/) for hard soil.
+Though therere plenty of powered [tillers](https://pestpolicy.com/best-rear-tine-tiller/),not all of them will work on hard soils.
+So, which the best [tiller](https://pestpolicy.com/best-tiller-for-breaking-new-ground/)for hard soil.
 If youre going to tackle hard soil in your garden, you might want to look at this guide for the best tillers.
 Related: Best Cordless Tiller

 ##  **Tillers****: 7 Best Tiller for Hard Soil in 2025**